 - 20 March, the National Anglican Church ANZP issued a directive to stop all services in the province from Monday 23 March.
 Read that information here.

-- 19 March NZ’s borders were closed (unless you are a NZ citizen or have PR).
+- 19 March For the first time in history, NZ’s borders are closed (unless you are a NZ citizen or have PR).

 - 19 March NZrs can gather outdoors in numbers under 500, and indoors in numbers under 100.